Three of Coins

-Three of Coins is a third card in the suit of coins.
-The suit is used in Spanish, Italian and tarot decks.
+The Three of Coins is the third card in the suit of coins.
+The suit is used in Spanish, Italian, and tarot decks.

 In tarot, the Three of Coins (also called the Three of Pentacles) is part of what tarot card readers call the "Minor Arcana".
-Tarot cards are used throughout much of Europe to play tarot card games.

-In English-speaking countries, where the games are largely unknown, Tarot cards came to be utilized primarily for divinatory purposes.
+Key meanings

+According to one source, these are five key meanings associated with the Three of Coins: